 Tasmanian cherry exports up 40 percent

-The latest figures are in, and they show that Tasmanian cherry exports in the 2020/21 season were up 40 percent on the previous year, and were the second largest on record.
+The latest figures are in.
+They show that Tasmanian cherry exports in the 2020/21 season were up 40 percent on the previous year.
+It’s the second-largest year on record.

 “For the Tasmanian cherry industry to perform so strongly during the pandemic is a great credit to the many years of hard work by our growers,” says Fruit Growers Tasmania CEO Peter Cornish.
 “Despite challenges from a shortage of workers, meeting COVID-19 requirements and restricted air freight availability, a 40 percent increase is a tremendous outcome for the industry and the Tasmanian agriculture sector.”